scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 focus support, collaborate with key software developers and vendors, or at least advocate on our users' behalf to the right people.
-Detecting and analyzing trends in user behavior with software over time also helps us anticipate user needs and respond to those needs proactively.
+Detecting and analyzing trends in user behavior with software over time also helps us anticipate user needs and prepare accordingly.
 Comprehensive, quantitative workload analysis is a critical tool in keeping NERSC a productive supercomputer center for science.